What to eat during pregnancy

 It’s challenging to get everything you need from food alone.
 Supplement with a prenatal multivitamin and specific nutrients to make sure you are getting enough of the essentials.

-High Quality Prenatal Vitamin
+High Quality Prenatal Vitamins

 Here’s a printable one-page guide with easy reminders of what foods to look for and what to avoid.